-The Bayou Bridge Pipeline would impact communities across Southern Louisiana.
-The pipeline would lead to more fracking for oil in the shale fields of North Dakota and further the global dependence on climate change causing fossil fuels.
+The Bayou Bridge Pipeline (BBP) would impact numerous communities across Southern Louisiana.
+The pipeline would lead to more fracking for oil in the shale fields of North Dakota and further the global dependence on climate change-causing fossil fuels.

-The oil moving through the Bayou Bridge pipeline will come from North Dakota via the Dakota Access pipeline before connecting with another pipeline that heads south.
-Ultimately this oil will be shipped through the BPP will be exported overseas.
+The oil moving through the Bayou Bridge Pipeline will come from North Dakota via the Dakota Access pipeline before connecting with another pipeline that heads south.
+Ultimately the oil that will be shipped through BPP will be exported overseas.

 - Threats to Wetlands and the Environment